 - Have your child look around their neighborhood or school.
 The work that needs to be done may be obvious.
 Actions to help a community include raking leaves, mowing lawns, walking dogs, and painting.

-- As a high school student, your child may not see themselves as a teacher, however it’s likely they have skills they take for granted.
-From offering free music lessons to translating at a parent-teacher association (PTA) meeting, when your child teaches someone else, they hone their own skills and build their confidence.
+- As a high school student, your child may not see themselves as a teacher; however, it’s likely they have skills they take for granted.
+From offering free music lessons to translating at a parent-teacher association (PTA) meeting, when your child teaches someone else, they hone their own skills and build confidence.

 - Is your child drawn to hands-on work?
 Have them fix or make things for their community by cleaning up a local park or building and stocking a Little Free Library.
 They can sew masks for front-line workers, knit blankets, or put together first aid kits for homeless shelters.
 Is your child a budding writer?
 Urge them to produce a community newsletter or write for a pre-existing one.

-- If your child is a natural-born boss, have them organize a carwash or lemonade stand to raise money for a cause and demonstrate their entrepreneurial potential while they’re at it.
+- If your child is a natural-born boss, have them organize a carwash or lemonade stand to raise money for a cause and demonstrate their entrepreneurial potential.